 A co-payment is an amount that a member agrees to pay towards the cost of each day spent in hospital.
 Police Health does not have co-payments on its hospital coverage.
 However, if you transfer to Police Health and your previous cover had a co-payment component, you’ll be required to serve waiting periods in relation to the co-payment and you may be required to pay the co-payment if you receive hospital treatment during the waiting periods.

 A Contributor in Police Health Fund Rules refers to the person who is registered as the Contributor of the policy, in which the policy holds their name as the authorising contact, recipient for all written and/or electronic communications and is responsible for premiums of the policy.

-A student dependent means under all policies, a person who is a child of the Contributor and/or their spouse/partner who is over 21 years of age but under 25 years of age, who is considered to be a full time student of a school, college, university or other tertiary institution recognised by Police Health.
+A dependent student is a child of the Contributor who is 21 years and over, but under 32 years of age, who is considered to be a full time student of a school, college, or university recognised by our Fund.

 An excess is an amount that a member agrees to pay upfront before a health insurance benefit is paid towards hospital accommodation as set out under a health insurance policy, similar to a motor insurance policy.

 Police Health does not have excesses on any of its hospital products.
 However, during waiting periods you may be required to pay an excess if you were subject to one under your previous policy.

 The Gap refers to the difference between the Medicare Benefits Schedule Fee for a medical service and the amount covered by Medicare.
 It can also refer to the uninsured difference between the fee charged for a service and the benefit paid by Police Health (and Medicare if applicable), in effect your out-of-pocket cost.